w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 <%= ref :middle %>
 {:/nomarkdown}

-Labels can used with ARIA to also act as page region labels, by using [aria-labelledby](https://w3c.github.io/wai-tutorials/page-structure/labels/#using-aria-labelledby).
+Labels can be used with ARIA to also act as page region labels, by using [aria-labelledby](https://w3c.github.io/wai-tutorials/page-structure/labels/#using-aria-labelledby).

 {::nomarkdown}
 <%= ref :end %>